 Q: Why isn’t ovarian cancer screening recommended for all women?

 A: Ovarian cancer screening is not currently recommended for all women due to the lack of a simple and reliable screening method.
 Until a more accurate screening test is developed, routine screening will only be recommended for some women who have a high risk of developing ovarian cancer.

 Q: If surgery to remove the ovaries is needed, what options are available to women wanting to have children?

 A: In many cases, it is possible to carry out fertility-sparing initiatives, such as harvesting a woman’s eggs and freezing them before surgery to remove the ovaries is carried out.
 If only one ovary and fallopian tube need to be removed, a procedure called unilateral salpingo-oophorectomy, in vitro fertilisation (IVF) treatment may be possible.
-This means that the egg and sperm will be joined in a laboratory, and subsequently inserted into the womb, after which the pregnancy progresses as normal.
+This means that the egg and sperm will be joined in a laboratory and subsequently inserted into the womb, after which the pregnancy progresses as normal.
 For women who undergo a bilateral salpingo-oophorectomy, in which both ovaries and fallopian tubes are removed, or for whom a total hysterectomy is necessary, a natural pregnancy will not be possible thereafter.
-Surrogacy or adoption may be options for women who have undergone these procedures and wish to have children.
+Adoption or, in some countries, surrogacy, may be options for women who have undergone these procedures and wish to have children.

 Q: How can I find out about ovarian cancer screening near me?

 A: By asking a local doctor.
 They will be able to advise on whether ovarian cancer screening is necessary and where it can be performed.
 They will also be able to advise on whether any ovarian cancer screening research trials are being conducted in the area and whether these may be appropriate for a particular person.
 More information about trials in the US can be found on the following websites: